jack-cole/Multistream/README.md

 [Multistream on jack-cole.com](http://www.jack-cole.com/multistream/)

 Head over to [hitbox.tv](http://www.hitbox.tv/) or [twitch.tv](http://www.twitch.tv/) and find some live channels to add.
-Click the ? for more help.
+Click the question mark at the top right for more help.

 ## Using the Stream Page